 This concept plan details the development of a bikeway between the Glenmont Metrorail station and downtown Silver Spring via downtown Wheaton.
 While the original intent of the plan was to introduce the county to the neighborhood greenway concept, the presence of Interstate-495 in the plan area presents several design challenges that make a continuous neighborhood greenway complicated and costly to implement.
-Therefore, this short-term concept includes segments of sidepaths and conventional bike lanes, rather than one continuous treatment along the corridor.
-The Bicycle Master Plan, however, could recommend a continuous neighborhood greenway between Glenmont and Silver Spring, given its long-term vision for connecting all major activity centers by low-stress bikeways.
+Therefore, this short-term concept includes segments of sidepaths and conventional bike lanes, rather than one continuous neighborhood greenway along the corridor.
+The Bicycle Master Plan, however, could recommend a continuous neighborhood greenway between Glenmont and Silver Spring, as a long-term recommendation.